barneyman/pipxe/README.md

 - `docker compose up`

 This will build
-- the `./docker-ftp-pxe-http` directory -  `./tftboot.zip` is it compressed
+- the `./docker-ftp-pxe-http` directory -  `./tftboot.zip` is this directory compressed
   - this should be hosted on your machine
 - the `mini-kernel-bootstrap` for the pi - `boot.img`
   - this should be flashed onto the pi/cm4 initially